-12. WooCommerce Compatibility
+12. WooCommerce compatibility

 Themes that include a WooCommerce section may need to follow a few other suggestions.
-Mainly, you should use get_options WooCommerce to get the IDs of WooCommerce pages.
+Mainly, you should use get_options to get the IDs of WooCommerce pages.
 Have a look at our guide on making WooCommerce themes multilingual and multi-currency ready.

-13. Tips and Debug Ideas
+13. Tips and debugging

 If you are already familiar with WPML basics and are working on compatibility with your theme or plugin, have a look at the debugging theme compatibility guide.
-You will find tips and ideas on how to make your theme easily compatible with WPML.
+You will find tips and ideas on how to make your theme compatible with WPML.